Whether you’re shooting for a coffee shop or your food blog, there are a few creative tips you can use.

-There are lots of different ways to come up with an idea, containing a small narrative.
+There are lots of different ways to come up with an idea for coffee photography.
 Let’s look at one of them.

 First of all, let’s make it personal.
 Think, what do you like about your coffee?
 Is it the fact that it gives you an energy boost?
-Or in contrast, do you drink coffee to take a break and relax?
+Or, in contrast, do you drink coffee to take a break and relax?

 In the first case, picture your coffee as a life-saving liquid, a magical potion of strength.
 Or maybe as something that lets you wake up in the morning, that leads you out of the maze of tangled thoughts.

-Make a list of all the words that your brain associates with energy and try to pair them with coffee.
-One by one by one.
+Make a list of all the words that your brain associates with energy and try to pair them with coffee—one by one by one.
 Find a pair that clicks.

-And finally look for a visual way to express that match.
+And finally, look for a visual way to express that match.

 On the other hand, coffee may make you feel cosy and relaxed.
 Good!
 Make the same list, but with relaxation as the keyword.
 Write down all the stuff that makes you feel comfortable.
-The top of my list is reading.
-Just sitting down with a good book, without any hurry or time pressure to get work done.
+The top of my list is reading, just sitting down with a good book, without any hurry or time pressure to get work done.

 So, how can I combine reading with coffee?
 Maybe I’m reading a fantasy book and see a dragon in a coffee cup reflection.
 Or a Middle Age castle formed with hot rising steam.
-Or I leave a cup of coffee on a high stack of unread books.
+Or I leave a coffee cup on a high stack of unread books.
 Only to find later lots of stairs and ropes, brought by some tiny folk to reach for my delicious (but alas stale) latte.

 Describe the atmosphere you want your viewer to feel in one word.
 Make this your starting point.

 Anyone who can have a cup of coffee may be a leading actor in your story.
 Pick someone with a little spark of adventure inside.
 Say, your hero is a writer.
 What will they do?
 Will they spend a sleepless night looking for a new plot twist at the bottom of a coffee cup?

-If you pick an artist, imagine them working on a lovely watercolour painting and getting very immersed in the process.
+If you pick an artist, imagine them working on a lovely watercolor painting and getting very immersed in the process.
 And, of course, put brushes in a coffee cup by mistake (even the most collected artists do that, believe me).

-8. Add Some Action
+1. Add Some Action

-And last, but not least, make your still life photography less, well, still.
+And last but not least, make your still life photography less, well, still.
 Dynamic images always look captivating, so why not try and bring your coffee images to life?

 The first and easiest way is to shoot coffee while it’s hot and capture beautiful curls of rising steam.
 Use backlight to make steam not only visible but shiny.
 Set your camera on continuous mode.
-Pour some hot water into a cup and take a sequence of shots with rising clouds of steam.
-Keep the kettle a bit higher than usual so it won’t get into the frame.
+Pour some boiling water into a coffee cup and take a sequence of shots with rising clouds of steam.
+Keep the kettle a bit higher than usual so that it won’t get into the frame.

 Be careful with hot water and watch for the safety of any electronic equipment.
 And check out our tutorial on shooting smoke to get the lighting scheme and some useful tips.

 But don’t worry, we have another tutorial, specifically about shooting splashes, check it out!
-Photographing coffee splashes is actually easier than it looks, I promise.
+Photographing coffee splashes is easier than it looks, I promise.